How to watch San Francisco Giants vs. Arizona Diamondbacks

-The San Francisco Giants face the Arizona Diamondbacks once again tonight in game two of this three-game series at Oracle Park.
+The San Francisco Giants wrap up this three-game series with the Arizona Diamondbacks today at Oracle Park.

-Taking the mound for the Giants will be right-hander Logan Webb, who enters today’s game with a 2.98 ERA, 3.09 FIP, with 88 strikeouts to 24 walks in 105.2 innings pitched.
-His last start was in the Giants’ 2-1 loss to the San Diego Padres on Thursday, in which he allowed one run on six hits with two strikeouts and a walk in eight innings.
+It’ll be a bullpen game for the Giants today, with John Brebbia getting the start.
+Brebbia enters today’s game with a 2.39 ERA, 2.13 FIP, with 35 strikeouts to 11 walks in 37.2 innings this season.
+He’s had two “starts” this season that have each resulted in one scoreless inning.

-He’ll be facing off against former Cy Young Award winner and Diamondbacks left-hander Dallas Keuchel, who was released by the Chicago White Sox in May after posting a 7.88 ERA through eight starts.
-He signed a minor league deal with the Diamondbacks in June and has made three starts since then.
-Between the two teams, he enters tonight’s game with a 7.63 ERA, 5.19 FIP, with 34 strikeouts to 26 walks in 48.1 innings pitched.
-His last start was in the Diamondbacks’ 4-3 loss to the Colorado Rockies on Thursday, in which he allowed three runs on seven hits with four strikeouts in seven innings.
+He’ll be facing off against Diamondbacks right-hander Zac Gallen, who enters today’s game with a 3.62 ERA, 3.91 FIP, with 84 strikeouts to 26 walks in 87 innings pitched.
+His last start was in the Diamondbacks’ 6-5 loss to the Colorado Rockies on Friday, in which he allowed four runs on six hits with seven strikeouts and three walks in five innings.

 Lineups